chopinrlz/powerpass/docs/roadmap.md

 It will run `./powerpasstpm` in test mode and fetch the TPM info from the **tpm2-tss** Feature API.
 Lastly, it will echo the object properties received from the TPM using `Get-Member`.
 The `tpm2-tss` library returns JSON for the TPM info.
-You can take the output of `./powerpasstpm test` and pipe it to `ConvertFrom-Json` to get an object and inpect it with PowerShell.
+You can take the output of `./powerpasstpm test` and pipe it to `ConvertFrom-Json` to get an object and inspect it with PowerShell.

 ### Testing
 You can test `powerpasstpm` with the included `Test-TpmProvider.ps1` PowerShell script or you can just run `powerpasstpm` from the shell.